Guohaoliu66/BPR_freshwater/README.md

 ## Citation

-The associated manuscript is currently submitted.
+The associated manuscript is currently under review in Communications earth and environment.
 Citation and DOI details are pending.